ralna/GALAHAD/doc/Julia/rst-dir/rpd_functions.rst

 	*
 		- m

-		- is a scalar variable of type Int32 that holds the number of general constraints.
+		- is a scalar variable of type INT that holds the number of general constraints.

 	*
 		- c_l